Users under the age of 18

 Carbon is based in Australia and agrees to take reasonable attempts to create a lawful and enjoyable environment for all users.
 Carbon users are offered the ability to report posts for review by the Carbon team in accordance with Australian laws and Terms of Service.
 Should a reported post be deemed to be in violation of the Terms of Service, it will be removed.

-Carbon reserves the right to remove users based on serious deliberate or repeated violations of the above rules.
+Carbon reserves the right to remove users based on serious deliberate or repeated violations of the above rules and the user’s points or rewards may be voided.

 Given the nature of Carbon and its cryptocurrency features, we do allow posting about cryptocurrency, token sales and trading of cryptocurrency.
 Carbon takes no responsibility for the content posted by any Carbon user in any section of Carbon and does not endorse any content posted on Carbon.
 Users agree to be held solely responsibility for their actions and decisions based on any content found on Carbon.